juhohei/makepages/README.markdown

 ##examples

-To get the ready-to-go files, just run `mv example/* . && rmdir example`.
+To get the ready-to-go files, just run `git checkout example ** mv example/* . && rmdir example`.
 You can see a live version at [my pages](http://juhohei.github.io).

 ##running locally

   For previewing, use a simple static server such as `node`'s `http-server` (`cd makepages && npm install http-server && http-server`).

   Of course, you can also serve from another host than Github pages.
 Should you want to do so, modify `make publish` or create a new one.